Introduction to Blender Shortcuts Keys

 - Alt+B to select the previous selection (clip select )

 - Shift+B to zoom with the selected object on the complete viewport

 - Ctrl+Alt+G to remove the object from the active group

 - Ctrl+Shift+G to add the object into an active group

 - Right Mouse Button or Esc to cancel an action

-Application has a wide range of usage in multiple fields of a 3D world based projects with all effects, tools, and attributions to bring the concept of 3d visual animations, games, and VFX to bring visual real on to screens for awesome user experience.
-As per the article, we have seen the most commonly used shortcuts whereas there are few more shortcuts and best practices to be followed to read them go to the help page of Blender after installation.
-Any professions graphic designer and artist can learn Blender for up-skilling and hands-on practice for better job opportunities add-on skills to resume.
+Application has a wide range of usage in multiple fields of 3D world based projects with all effects, tools, and attributions to bring the concept of 3d visual animations, games, and VFX to bring visual real on to screens for awesome user experience.
+As per the article, we have seen the most commonly used shortcuts, whereas there are few more shortcuts and best practices to be followed to read them go to the help page of Blender after installation.
+Any professional graphic designer and artist can learn Blender for up-skilling and hands-on practice for better job opportunities add-on skills to resume.

 This has been a guide to Blender Shortcuts Keys.
 Here we discussed its concept and Some of the important shortcuts keys for Blender.
 You may also look at the following articles to learn more –